-Through training delivered in school and on-line all staff are aware of the indicators of abuse and the fact that abusers may be known to the child or strangers; adults or children.
+Through training delivered in school and on-line all staff are aware of the indicators of abuse and the fact that abusers may be known to the child or could be strangers; adults or children.
 Staff are also aware that abusers are not defined by age, social standing, sexuality or disability.
-The definitions and indicators of the four categories to describe abuse (physical, emotional neglect and sexual abuse including child sexual exploitation, peer on peer/child on child abuse, sexting) are described in KCSIE 2021 p.
-10-14 (Part 1) and have been included in Appendix 2.
+The definitions and indicators of the four categories to describe abuse (physical, emotional, neglect and sexual abuse including child sexual exploitation, child on child abuse, sexting) are described in KCSIE 2022 p.
+9-15 (Part 1) and have been included in Appendix 2.
 "Definitions and Indicators of Abuse".